how many dancers are typically in a class?

 how are dancers chosen to be on the competitive team?

-Dancers will be assessed by the directors, whether in an audition or a one on one setting.
+Dancers will be assessed by the directors through mandatory summer programming, and in one on one setting when appropriate.
 The directors can then decide, along with the rest of their faculty, if the dancer is ready for the competitive team, to what capacity they are ready, the division that is most appropriate, and the offers that will be made to them.

 does my child have to compete in all disciplines?

 Each year, students receive offer letters stating what dances they are invited to partake in.
 This can include all genres but it is not always the case.
 The letter is laid out in order of priority.
 Meaning, the dancer has to accept the dances at the top of the list in order to accept anything at the bottom.
 While we encourage our dancers to train in all genres, dancers will have the ability to communicate their intentions prior to the start of the season.